GET A 15% OFF COUPON CODE FOR MY SHOP WHEN YOU SUBSCRIBE!

 Creative Writing:

-Depending on the age of students, they may be able to work on storytelling.
+Depending on the students’ ages, they may be able to work on storytelling.
 For instance, they can brainstorm a story about a character who makes a mistake.
 Then, they can explain how the character handles the mistake.
 This is a great way to work on the plot diagram with students!

 Figurative Language:

 This story contains some incredible metaphors!
-Thus, students can identify metaphors and explain what they mean.
+Thus, students can identify metaphors and explain their meanings.
 After reading, students can even create their own metaphors for the story.
 Since figurative language has been part of language arts standards for many years, it is always helpful for students to practice.

 Mistake Reflection:

-When selecting books for the classroom, it is essential to have ones that share a meaningful message.
-This book review on The Girl Who Never Made Mistakes makes it easy to see how profound and relatable Beatrice is.
+When selecting books for the classroom, it is essential to choose those that convey a meaningful message.
+This book review of The Girl Who Never Made Mistakes makes it easy to see how profound and relatable Beatrice is.
 Thankfully, The Girl Who Never Made Mistakes activities will help teach students the importance of a growth mindset and positive self-talk.

-If you do not want to miss any of the upcoming lessons, join my email list to be notified of all the interactive lessons coming up!
-By joining the email list, you will also receive a Growth Mindset Bell Ringer FREEBIE for blog-exclusive subscribers!
+Grab some FREE growth mindset activities before you!
+If you do not want to miss any upcoming lessons, join my email list to be notified of all interactive lessons!